Looking to Sell a House in the Puget Sound? Call 425-308-6641 or use our instant home value estimator.

 Exterior House Maintenance:

-Here are some helpful tips to keep the outside of your house protected from the weather.
+Here are some helpful tips to keep the outside of your house protected from the weather in Snohomish County.

-- Trim all branches, shrubs, bushes away from the siding at least by 1 foot.
+- Trim all branches, shrubs, and bushes away from the siding at least by 1 foot.

 - Keep earth 6 inches away and below the siding and all other wood while maintaining a gentle slope away from the home.

-- Remove all leafs, branches and any other debris away from the house to keep pests out.
+- Remove all leaves, branches, and any other debris away from the house to keep pests out.

-- If you store firewood outside make sure it is at leas 10 feet away from the house to avoid pest infestation.
+- If you store firewood outside make sure it is at least 10 feet away from the house to avoid pest infestation.

-- To protect your home from water, keep all gaps and joints in siding caulked and well sealed.
+- To protect your home from water, keep all gaps and joints in the siding caulked, and well-sealed.
 Even around doors and windows.

 - Add storm windows in older homes to save money and have a more efficient house.